computational-mama/sunshinesbright/content/posts/selfhosting/index.md

 The diagnostics tool told me that everything was looking fine aside from my port forwarding.

-[what does this mean - need some explainer/drawing]

 After some more youtube-ing, and weird bumps on the way, I was able to get all the port forwarding details in place.
 But nothing worked!

 I called my ISP team, and they assured me it wasn’t on their end and all the ports were open!
 So I struggled a bit more, searching through the internet and youtube!

 In the searches, two things kept coming back:
 1. A playlist by Pi-hosted which uses RaspiOS+portainer.io (a docker something) and,
-2. “Tunneling” instead of port forwarding
+2. “Tunnels” instead of port forwarding

 I kept resisting the solutions trying my best to get Yunohost up and running.
 Finally the ISP connected me to their senior networking engineer, and he explained that I have to buy the public static IP.
 This service is 2.5x the cost in Udaipur (perhaps as the ISP is local this request is not as common).